What this page is about

 5. Changes to MSI web page locations should always have redirect facilities.

 For weather forecasts, items 1 to 3 are met by many countries.
 A notable exception is the Météo France website where no marine forecast texts have static URLS.
-Neither do some German marine forecast.
 Strangely, the GMDSS site has High Seas forecasts with static URLs but NAVTEX forecasts that are not.
 A vessel at sea without broadband access cannot obtain these texts using email.